International Law Summer School

 Pick the course(s) – 4 ECTS each:

-4 – 13 May NEGOTIATIONS (prof. Daniel Barnhizer, Michigan State University College of Law)
+4 – 13 May INTERNATIONAL BUSINESS TRANSACTIONS (prof. Daniel Barnhizer, Michigan State University College of Law)

 4 – 9 May ARTIFICIAL INTELLIGENCE AND LAW (prof. Miglė Laukytė, Pompeu Fabra University Barcelona)

 The course is dedicated to introduce law students to Artificial Intelligence (AI) and robotics and legal issues related, caused or impacted by them.
 The overall goal is to make students think, critically assess and form a position on the new challenges to the legal, philosophical and ethical assumptions that current legal knowledge and expertise is based on.
 In particular, the course aims to look at where the AI is heading and what risks it is raising from the legal perspective.
 This objective is out of reach without making students familiar with some of the basic concepts and the early applicationson which the current advancements of AI and robotics are being build upon.

 18 – 27 May INTERNATIONAL TRADE IN THE ERA OF TRUMP (prof. Jorge Ramirez, Texas Tech University School of Law)